luisvelediaz/CSE15L-LAB-REPORTS/lab-report-3-week-6.md

 #Secure Shell Command
 "ssh " + "cs15lsp22"+ YOUR specific course letters + "@ieng6.ucsd.edu"'
 ```
--Show where the public key you made is stored on Github and in your user account (screenshot).
+- Show where the public key you made is stored on Github and in your user account (screenshot).
--Show where the private key you made is stored on your user account (but not its contents) as a screenshot.
+- Show where the private key you made is stored on your user account (but not its contents) as a screenshot.
--Show running git commands to commit and push a change to Github while logged into your ieng6 account.
+- Show running git commands to commit and push a change to Github while logged into your ieng6 account.
--Show a link for the resulting commit.
+- Show a link for the resulting commit.

 ![Lab 1 Part B](lab1PartB.png)

 3) **Copy whole directories with scp -r**
--Show copying your whole markdown-parse directory to your ieng6 account.
+- Show copying your whole markdown-parse directory to your ieng6 account.
--Show logging into your ieng6 account after doing this and compiling and running the tests for your repository.
+- Show logging into your ieng6 account after doing this and compiling and running the tests for your repository.
--Show (like in the last step of the first lab) combining scp, ;, and ssh to copy the whole directory and run the tests in one line.
+- Show (like in the last step of the first lab) combining scp, ;, and ssh to copy the whole directory and run the tests in one line.
 ```
 # Here is some COMMAND examples
 cd ~